 This recipe for vegan oat flour pancakes will become your go-to whenever you want a quick, comforting breakfast!
-It uses simple plant-based ingredients to create a dry mix that’s pantry-stable and can easily be turned into batter when the mood strikes you.
+It uses simple plant-based ingredients to create a dry mix that’s pantry-stable and can easily be turned into batter.

 This post contains affiliate links (including Amazon Associates) and I earn from qualifying purchases.